Balconies for the Country House: A Classification

 A small rounded Italian balcony decorated with carving and flowers.

-The Spanish balcony is the epitome of laconism.
-Its size is small, its form is often square (rectangular), austere.
-The grill-fence is used only in the center, along the sides are blank concrete frames.
+The Spanish balcony is the very embodiment of restraint.
+It is small in size, often square or rectangular in shape, and austere.
+The grille railing is used only in the center, with solid concrete frames along the sides.

 Balcony in Milan

 An antique balcony in Milan.
-The heavy black wrought iron lattice in the center sets off the delicate colors of the floral ornamentation of the walls.
+The heavy black wrought iron grille in the center sets off the delicate colors of the floral ornament on the walls.

-The narrowest of all national balconies is French.
-It can also be seen in Russia, especially in buildings from the Soviet era, although no one guesses that it is a French type of balcony.
-Originally, a French balcony was a narrow area with a wrought iron fence where only one person could fit.
+The narrowest of all the national balconies is the French one.
+It can also be seen in Russia, especially in buildings from the Soviet era, though no one suspects that it is a French type of balcony.
+Originally, a French balcony was a narrow ledge with a wrought iron railing where only one person could fit.

-Today, in fact, they are panoramic windows with a tiny curved platform resembling a basket.
-Functionality of French balconies is limited by their size, but they serve as decorative decorations of facades.
+Today they are, in effect, panoramic windows with a tiny curved platform resembling a basket.
+The usefulness of French balconies is limited by their size, but they serve as decorative features of facades.

 French balconies